hannorein/rebound/README.rst

 * High accuracy non-symplectic integrator with adaptive timestepping (IAS15)
 * Support for collisional/granular dynamics, various collision detection routines
 * The code is written entirely in C, conforms to the ISO standard C99
-* Easy-to-use python module, installation in 3 words: `pip install rebound`
+* Easy-to-use Python module, installation in 3 words: `pip install rebound`
-* Extensive set of example problems in both C and python.
+* Extensive set of example problems in both C and Python.
 * Real-time, 3D OpenGL visualization (C version)
 * Parallelized with OpenMP (for shared memory systems)
 * Parallelized with MPI using an essential tree for gravity and collisions (for distributed memory systems)